Are you ready for a cyber attack?

 Multi-factor authentication is an effective security measure that you can easily put in place.
 Also known as MFA, multi-factor authentication means that users need to use two or more authentication methods to access their accounts – something you own, something you are, or something you know.
 When you sign into your Microsoft account, within Advanced Security, then Additional Security, you can turn on two-step verification.
 You can read this blog to find out more about MFA.

 MFA means that a cybercriminal can’t get into your account using just your username and password, they need something else too.
 This could be your authentication app on your phone, a fingerprint scan, or security question.
 This makes it much more difficult for cybercriminals to get into your account.
+You can even remove your password entirely, and use other methods of authentication.

 Dedicated admin account and user permissions